-Pre: WRI 1200 and at least two 2000-level social science courses; or their equivalents.
+Pre: WRI 1200 and at least two 2000-level social science or humanities courses.

-Seminar: Professional Ethics and the Military This course is concerned with the ethics of warfare and professional conduct.
+Seminar: Professional Ethics and the Military

+This course is concerned with the ethics of warfare and professional conduct.
 Attention will be paid to ethical theory, the tradition of military virtues, and the moral imperatives that distinguish the profession of arms.
 Topics may include legal and illegal orders, just war, and the treatment of noncombatants.
-Pre: Graduate standing.